Type of qualification

 A critical review of social diversity in international and Aotearoa New Zealand contexts with a particular emphasis on the challenges of marginalisation, social exclusion, and othering.
 It analyses societal efforts through social policies and legal innovations to achieve social diversity and examines the implications for professional practice.

-A critical examination of the key components of social service supervision theory and practice leading to the development of a framework for supervisory practice.
+An examination of the key components of clinical supervision theory and practice leading to the development of a framework for supervisory practice.

 An advanced study of the impact of contemporary social issues on social work practice and a critical evaluation of the practice theories applied.